Pesicp/XStream-Player-Kodi21/README.md

 ## Features

+- **Addon Groups** Create up to 5 groups of your favorite Kodi addons
 - **Movies** with plot info and poster art
 - **Series** with season/episode tracking and watched status
 - **Replay / Catchup** for channels with archive support
-- **Search** across Live TV, Movies, and Series in all configured profiles
+- **Global Search** across Live TV, Movies, and Series in all configured profiles
 - **Per-profile caching** — each profile has its own data cache
 - **PVR keyboard shortcuts** — Left - channel list, Right - guide, only in fullscreen PVR
 - **Continue watching** — Combines 10  movies and 10 series across profiles